Math Topics

 If you have a classroom set of iPads, iPod Touch devices, or iPhones, Apple Configurator will help you manage their use.
 With this free utility, you can "prepare new iOS devices for immediate distribution, supervise devices that need to maintain a standard configuration, and assign devices to users, [and] quickly update your devices simultaneously."
 Further, you can "personalize devices with data and documents for specific users" (Description).

-The following apps would help address content typically found in elementary and middle school curriculum.
+The following apps address content typically found in elementary and middle school curricula.
 Some apps could also be used at higher grade levels.
 See page 2 of our math resources for additional apps for mobile devices for specific subjects that are typically studied at the secondary level and above.

 Platform: iPad